USNavalResearchLaboratory/task-scheduling/README.md

 ## Evaluation
 The primary metrics used to evaluate a scheduling algorithm are its achieved loss and its runtime.
-The `util.results.evaluate_schedule` function calculates the total loss; the `util.generic.timing_wrapper` function allows any scheduler to be timed.
+The `util.evaluate_schedule` function calculates the total loss; the `util.eval_wrapper` function allows any scheduler to be timed and assessed.

 While these functions can be invoked directly, the package provides a number of convenient functions in the `util.results` subpackage that automate this functionality, allow printing result tables to file, provide visuals, etc.